National Book Council: History

+Purpose

+The NBC plays an official role in shaping the literary and book publishing landscape in Malta, ensuring the development and sustainability of the sector while also enhancing public engagement with Maltese Literature.
+As established by law, its main tasks related to policy, regulation, and advocacy, by supporting publishing professionals, organizing national events, prizes, and contests.
+Other tasks include cultural export and international outreach.

 National Book Prize

 In 1971, the Literary Prize for books in Maltese was set up with the aim to encourage Maltese literature.
 Notable authors who were awarded this Prize include Anton Buttigieg, Francis Ebejer, Oliver Friggieri, Joe Friggieri, and Trevor Zahra.
 The organization of the Prize was passed to the National Book Council upon its formation in 2001.
 There are nowadays several categories within the Prize, including novels, short stories, poetry, translation, nonfiction, and research.
 Notable winners since 2001 include Trevor Zahra, Guido Lanfranco, Giovanni Bonello, Joe Friggieri, and Albert Ganado.